fw-ai-external/reward-kit/ISSUES.md

 reward-kit agent-eval --dataset task.jsonl
 ```

-CLI commands will be integrated with the existing Reward Kit CLI, maintaining consistency with current patterns.
+CLI commands are integrated with the existing Reward Kit CLI, maintaining consistency with current patterns.

 ---